jeffreyfan93/Fruitswap/proposal.md

 ## Implementation Timeline

 **Day 1:** Set up all the necessary files.
 Create webpack.config.js as well as package.json.
-Set up a starting board filled with fruit.
+Set up a starting board filled with fruit objects.
+Also make sure the starting board has no matches.

-**Day 2:** Implement drag and drop for the fruit.
-Start writing the logic for handling matching fruit.
+**Day 2:** Implement drag and drop for the fruit using javascript's built in functions.
+Start writing the logic for handling matching fruit, such as 3, 4, and 5 in a row, T, and L matches.

 **Day 3:** Finish matching fruit logic and replacing the matched fruit with new fruit.
+Add a scoring system which adds the score based on the type of match made.

 **Day 4:** Install controls for starting and pausing the game.
 Style the frontend, making it polished and professional.
+Add music and sound effects to go with the game.

 ## Bonus Features
 * Add options for different game modes